Meeting in a Polygon by Anonymous Oblivious Robots: Memoryless Implementations

 \subsection{Adapting the Algorithms}

 Next we are going to apply our encoding methods to the Meeting algorithms of Section~\ref{s:3}, and we will show how oblivious searchers can solve the Meeting problem, as well.
-Since naive encoding is more flexible and easier to use, we will assume to be using the improved encoding.
-So, we will need searchers to be able to compute only basic arithmetic operations on real numbers, as well as extract square roots.
+We will be using the improved encoding, so we will need searchers to be able to compute only basic arithmetic operations on real numbers, as well as extract square roots.
 Hence, internally, each searcher will run a Blum-Shub-Smale machine extended with a square-root primitive.
 Only the four basic arithmetic operations are required for our computable encoding method, but square roots are needed in the geometric computations.
-It is well known that the points whose coordinates can be computed by composing these five operations are precisely the ones that can be constructed with a compass and a straightedge.
-In turn, the Mohr-Mascheroni theorem states that these points can also be constructed with a compass alone.
+It is well known that the points whose coordinates can be computed by composing these five operations are precisely the ones that can be constructed with a compass and a straightedge~\cite{kaza}.
+(In turn, the Mohr-Mascheroni theorem states that these points can also be constructed with a compass alone~\cite{mascheroni}.)